Osteoarthritis of the Knee

-- Bone deformities: If you have crooked bones or joints, you are at higher risk.
+- Bone Deformities: If you have croooked bones or joints, you are at higher risk.

-- Some metabolic diseases: Diabetes and hemochromatosis, a condition in which your blood has too much iron, have been linked to OA
+- Some Metabolic Diseases: Diabetes and hemochromatosis, a condtion in which your blood has too much iron, have been linked to OA.

 Symptoms of knee OA develop slowly and worsen over time.